auth0/docs/articles/api-auth/tutorials/mobile-login-flow/sample-use-cases.md

 # Example Use Cases

-These use cases build off of our tutorial on how to [Implement the Mobile Login Flow] (/api-auth/tutorials/mobile-login-flow/overview-mobile-login-flow).
+These use cases build off of our tutorial on how to [Implement the Mobile Login Flow](/api-auth/tutorials/mobile-login-flow/overview-mobile-login-flow).

 ## Request the User's Name and Profile Picture

 In addition to the usual user authentication, this example shows how to request additional user details.

-To request the user's name and picture, you need to add the appropriate scopes when calling the Authorization URL to request an `authorization_code`:
+To request the user's name and picture, you need to add the appropriate scopes when [authorizing the user](/api-auth/tutorials/mobile-login-flow/authorize-user):

 https://${account.namespace}/authorize?
     scope=openid%20name%20picture&